-I got the toddler bed for my son that is compatible with a standard crib mattress and that works perfectly.
+I got a toddler bed for my son that is compatible with a standard crib mattress, which works perfectly.

 7. Bed Transition at the right age and right time when your child seems ready

-When you move your newborn from bassinet to a crib or co-sleeping, you need to make a decision about when to move your kid in her independent space.
+When you move your newborn from a bassinet to a crib or co-sleeping, you need to decide when to move your kid in her independent space.
 Either it is a room sharing on a separate bed or a separate room for your little one.

-Regardless, you have to make a transition when you think your child is adaptive enough to cope with these changes well.
-I moved my co-sleeping child since birth is his own toddler bed (room Sharing) when he was 2.5 years old.
+Regardless, you have to transition when you think your child is adaptive enough to cope with these changes well.
+I moved my co-sleeping child since birth was his own toddler bed (room sharing) when he was 2.5 years old.

 8. Make sure crib or bed is sturdy

-Toddlers love to jump, you have to make sure the bed is sturdy and able to handle a good amount of weight.
+Toddlers love to jump; you have to make sure the bed is sturdy and handles weight as your child grows.

-9. Make sure the mattress is firm and there should be no cover sounds
+9. Make sure the mattress is firm and there should be no crumpling sounds

 10. Make him excited for his new bed

 If your child is at the age when he understands well, try to involve him in choosing the toddler bed that will keep him excited about it as it makes a lot of difference for kids to feel happy about good changes.